yeastrc/proxl-import-byonic/README.md

 This type of link is not currently supported by proxl or proxl XML.
 In proxl XML this is represented as a single cross-link between the two peptides with a linker mass equal to `Disulfied x 2`'s delta mass.
 The site of the 2nd cross-link in peptide two is marked as having a modification of mass 0.
-4. Static mods are currently fully supported.
+4. Static mods are not currently fully supported.
 If you have static mods in your search, please email us at mriffle .at. uw.edu.

 How To Run
 -------------